How Many Ounces Is 40 G

 Q4: Does the conversion change for precious metals?

 A: For precious metals, the troy ounce (31.1035 g) is used instead of the avoirdupois ounce.
-Which means, 40 g of gold would be about 1.285 troy oz.
+That's why, 40 g of gold would be about 1.285 troy oz.
 Q5: Why do some recipes list ingredients in grams while others use ounces?

 A: Regional cooking traditions influence this choice.
 European recipes typically use grams, whereas American recipes often use ounces or cups.